aristanetworks/avd/docs/contribution/authoring_eos_cli_config_gen.md

     However, if you are using pyavd or need to manually recompile the schemas and templates for any other reason, you can run the following commands:

-    `pre-commit run schemas --all` to regenerate the eos_cli_config_gen schema.
+    `prek run schemas --all` to regenerate the eos_cli_config_gen schema.
-    `pre-commit run templates --all` to regenerate the templates.
+    `prek run templates --all` to regenerate the templates.

     These commands should be executed whenever the schema or templates are modified, even if only a description is updated.